Augmented Reality Design at Business Academy Aarhus

 The main take-away that Marie (the lecturer) took away from these early steps, is that working with a hands-on, no-code editor is a great way to start your AR journey.
 All of the students found it easy to quickly create and showcase prototypes and after only a couple of days the students were already presenting interactive, functional prototypes using their own designs, in spite of having no prior experience with the Hololink editor.

 The students all said that they found the work easy and we are happy to say, enjoyable.
 Although some of the least tech-savvy students had to work harder than the ones with 3D experience and the most advanced students wished for even more advanced software, they all felt that they could accomplish something valuable, without the software being a hindrance.
+Allowing designers to focus on the UI and the design elements is one of the key strengths of an AR editor like Hololink’s, making sure that implementation is as easy and frictionless as possible.

 When reaching the second part of the work, creating experiences for ARos, the students enjoyed the freedom of creativity and one student ended up applying for an internship at the museum, with the goal of creating AR experiences using Hololink.